griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 Describes logical composable expressions about an entity that are separate from operators acting on the entity itself.

-Predicates can be represented as Specifications, e.g. "isBonusAboveThreshold", that describes an explict constraint.
+Predicates can be represented as Specifications, e.g. "isBonusAboveThreshold", that describes an explicit constraint.

 #### Before